wazo-platform/wazo-doc/source/cti_client/xlets/directory.rst

 Overview
 ========

-The directory xlet allow the user to search through the configured xivo directories and xivo users.
+The directory xlet allows the users to search for entries in the xivo directories and the list of xivo users.

 Usage
 =====

-The list of displayed directory entries is searched using to top field.
+The list of entries in the xlet is searched using the top field.
 Entries are filtered by name and number.
-The entry list is originaly empty.
+The entry list will initally appear as empty.

 Phonebook
 =========

-Phonebooks lookup are triggered after the user has entered 3 characters.
-Results from remote directories will appear after 1 seconds.
+Phonebook searches are triggered after the user has entered 3 characters.
+Results from remote directories will appear after 1 second.

 Configuration